julienvincent/cartographer/README.md

 - Place blocks under other blocks that require additional support (like sand, for example).
 - Fix the staircasing algorithm to only staircase when needed.
 - Allow selecting the block type to be used under blocks that require support.
-- Add a minecraft version selector with version specific block palettes.
 - Add support for uploading custom block palettes.

 ## Authors